-The Book of Numbers Teaches Us about Our Identity in Christ
+What the Book of Numbers Taught Me About My Identity in Christ

 I hope you love the products and resources I recommend here at A Little R & R. Just so you know, it is possible that I get a commission and collect income from the links on this page.
 Click here for more info.

-Have you ever read the book of Numbers?
+Have you ever started reading the book of Numbers and found yourself struggling to stay awake?

 We see that as the Israelites prepare to go to the Promised Land, they number those able to go to war because they will face off with their enemies as they go in to seize the land God had promised them.